When Growing Your Small Business Is Like A Resurrection

 *Name and other details have been changed to maintain confidentiality

-About the author: I’m Elli St.George Godfrey, a small business coach and trainer who guides established small business owners to be comfortable in their own skin.
+About the author: I’m Elli St.George Godfrey, a small business coach and trainer who guides established small business owners in Ireland, Northern Ireland and the US to be comfortable in their own skin.
 I have a deep appreciation for learning and understanding my client’s business style and culture.
 Whether you are re-focusing your small business or expanding in your own backyard or into another country, my 3 keys coaching process helps clients move from being excited about growing to having the tools to make it actually happen.
 Curious?
 Schedule your complimentary coaching session here.

 iStockphoto by mycola